Innocent-Traitor/Daifugo-/NOTES.md

 Settings -
 Terms Language (In-game terms to be used, japanese to english) (Daifugo, Fugo, Heimen, Hinmen, Daihinmin = President, Vice-President, Citizen, Poor, Begger)
-Auto Pass (Automatically pass if you have no valid cards to play)
+Auto Pass (Automatically pass if you have no valid cards to play) Round Skip - Once the player has discarded all their cards, they can have the AI finish the round quickly

 Game Rules -
-3 of Spades Pay Back - If a single joker is played, a 3 of spades can be played over the Joker 5 Skip - Skips the next player(s) if a 5 is played
+3 of Spades Pay Back - If a single joker is played, a 3 of spades can be played over the Joker First Play - Who starts the hand?
-8 Ender - Immediately end the hand if a 8 is played - DONE First Play - Who starts the hand?
 (Daihinmin, Daifugo, 3 of Spades, etc.)
 Forbidden Last Card - Players not allowed to go out on this card (2, Joker, Pair, 8, etc.)
 Sequence - Three or more cards in a sequence (ex.
 3-4-5, 6-7-8, etc.)